Four Strong Winds

-"Four Strong Winds" is a song written by Ian Tyson and recorded by Canadian folk duo Ian and Sylvia.
-Tyson has noted that he composed the song in about 20 minutes in his then manager Albert Grossman's New York apartment in 1962.
+"Four Strong Winds" is a song written in 1962 by Ian Tyson and recorded by Canadian folk duo Ian and Sylvia on their 1963 album Four Strong Winds.
+The song was the first one that Tyson wrote.
+Tyson has stated that he wrote the song in about 20 minutes in the New York apartment of his manager at the time Albert Grossman.
+Tyson said that he was inspired to write it after hearing Bob Dylan sing.

-A significant composition of the early 1960s folk revival, the song is a melancholy reflection on a failing romantic relationship.
+The song is a melancholy reflection on a failing romantic relationship.
 The singer expresses a desire for a possible reunion in a new place in the future ("You could meet me if I sent you down the fare") but acknowledges the likelihood that the relationship is over ("But our good times are all gone/And I'm bound for moving on ...").

+"Four Strong Winds" is a significant composition of the early 1960s folk revival, and has been recorded by numerous artists, including Bobby Bare, whose 1964 rendition was a hit on the U.S. country chart, and Neil Young, who has performed the song frequently throughout his career.

 The song has a clear Canadian context and subtext, including an explicit mention of the province Alberta as well as references to long, cold winters.
-In 2005, CBC Radio One listeners chose this song as the greatest Canadian song of all time on the program 50 Tracks: The Canadian Version.
+In 2005, CBC Radio One listeners chose it as the greatest Canadian song of all time on the program 50 Tracks: The Canadian Version.
 It is considered the unofficial anthem of Alberta.